openstad/openstad-docs/technical/frontend/README.md

 **4. Create a Pull request in the openstad/cms package if you want to change something directly in the core module:**
 Everyone is invited to contribute to the `@openstad/cms` core package. [contribute](/technical/contributing.md)

+## Using openstad-components

+The openstad-components are published automagically.
+See the components documentation for more information on that.

+The CMS automagically determines which version to use.
+It does this by asking npm what the latest published version is for the current branch (development, release or master), and then loading that published version from cdn.jsdelivr.net/npm